-It is essential that you check the possibility of rain for the day your excursion.
-It is also essential to check the hourly possibility of rain for the day of your trip.
+It is essential that you check the possibility of rain for every day and night of your excursion.
+It is also essential to check the hourly possibility of rain for the first 36 hours of your trip.
 You should know if it is going to rain, when it is going to rain, and how much rain will fall.
 Rain usually lasts between 10 min and a few hours.
 There is no rainy season in Algonquin Park.
 The weather is unpredictable.
 It is important to keep your things in your backpack dry.
-Bring a large garbage bag to put your backpack inside during the canoe ride.
+Bring a few large garbage bags to put your backpack inside during the canoe ride.
 Do not buy an expensive raincoat just for this trip.
 You can get a very cheap rain poncho from Dollarama (\$2).
 They will cover your body, head, and legs (down to your knees).
 A regular raincoat won't protect your legs in a canoe.
 Bring your raincoat if you have one but bring a poncho as well. (ponchos are better for canoeing in the rain).
-Trips are not canceled due to rain.